This tasty keto egg salad is made with mayonnaise, Dijon mustard, and chopped scallions.

-Hard-boiled eggs: If you follow my tutorial for how to cook easy-peel hard-boiled eggs, you want the yolks well-cooked, so keep the eggs in the water for 12 minutes.
+- Hard-boiled eggs: If you follow my tutorial for how to cook easy-peel hard-boiled eggs, you want the yolks well-cooked, so keep the eggs in the water for 12 minutes.

-Dijon mustard: This traditional French mustard is creamier, thicker, and less vinegary than yellow mustard.
+- Dijon mustard: This traditional French mustard is creamier, thicker, and less vinegary than yellow mustard.

 I like to grate the eggs by hand, using a box grater.
 This makes the best-textured salad.
 You can simply mash the eggs with a fork if you wish.
 This would produce a coarser texture, but it would still be very good.

 Another efficient and low-carb tool for eating this salad is plain pork rinds.
 That's my husband's favorite tool for scooping it up.
-And yet another option is to serve it on some type of a keto bread – 90-second bread, keto bagel, or perhaps on thick slices of almond flour bread.

-I typically publish a new recipe once or twice per week.
-Want the new recipes in your inbox?
+👩🏻🍳 I aim to publish a new recipe once or twice a month.
+Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.